TawheedAhmed28/chilli-database-project/README.md

 ---

+### Wins

+**Embedded models/schemas** - I loved how this turned out, as it was a more challenging alternative to the two separate files for models I was *expected* to do... getting this working was great practice for me.

+**Styling** - While there's still work I'd like to do, I'm happy with how the page looks right now too.
+The shades of red and the font just seem to go together, and it really makes me think of chillies when I look at the style of the page!

+---

 ### Key learnings

 Learning about databases was very fascinating for me, as I have used many sites in the past that require authentication and allow users to create posts - I loved being on the other side of that and getting a feel for the build process for APIs of this sort.